 Butler - Always called deBuitléir in Irish, though it is of course properly le Butler not de.
-It is one of the great Norman-Anglo which, however, did not soon become hibernicized like the Burkes, etc. Historically it is mainly identified with the Ormond country.
-It is now very numerous in all the provinces except Ulster.
+It is one of the great Norman-Anglo names which, however, did not soon become hibernicized like the Burkes, etc. Historically it is mainly identified with the Ormond country.
+It is now very numerous in all of the provinces except Ulster.

 MacCarthy - Mac Ćarthaigh (cárthach, loving).
 The chief family of the Eoghanacht and one of the leading septs of Munster, prominent in the history of Ireland from the earliest times to the present.
 MacCarthy is the most numerous Mac name in Ireland.

 (O) Conroy - Conree, Conary, Conry.
-These mainly Connacht names, owing to the similarity to of the anglicized forms, have become virtually indistinguishable.
+These mainly Connacht names, owing to the similarity of the anglicized forms, have become virtually indistinguishable.
 They represent four Gaelic originals, viz.
 Mac Conraoi (Galway and Clare), Ó Conraoi (Galway), Ó Conaire (Munster and Ó Maolchonaire (an important literary family of Co.
 Roscommon)